Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/README.md

 The four availability functions are briefly described hereunder.

 ### **get_mean_NDVI**
 This function calculates the mean Normalized Difference Vegetation Index (NDVI) within an area of interest that is defined for/by the PoIs provided by the user.
-The PoIs should be provided in a geopackage (.gpkg) format, ideally with a projected CRS.
+The PoIs should be provided in a vector file format, ideally with a projected CRS.

 Additionally, users may provide a raster file with NDVI values.
 If not provided, sentinel-2-l2a data from [Planetary Computer](https://planetarycomputer.microsoft.com/) will be used to compute the NDVI raster.
 The NDVI raster which was created for the three locations of the example data is included in the following figure;